How to Purchase a Patent: Everything You Need to Know

 Determine how to purchase a patent by first understanding what a patent is.
 4 min read

 Determine how to purchase a patent by first understanding what a patent is.
-Companies invest, and make millions in revenue each year by patenting, or manufacturing, patented items.
-Before the first penny of profit, however, manufacturers have to lock down the legal rights to a patent before using it.
+Companies invest and make millions in revenue each year by patenting or manufacturing patented items.
+Before the first penny of profit, however, manufacturers have to lock down the legal rights to a patent.

 Once an inventor or inventors have legally acquired a patent for their invention, they have a very limited period of time in which they can make money from their exclusive rights before the patent expires.
-For this reason and others, an inventor often sells their patents to the highest bidder, usually a company who is better equipped to manufacture or market the invention to the public.
+For this reason and others, inventors often sell their patents to the highest bidder — usually a company that is better equipped to manufacture or market the invention to the public.

 Find a Patent to Purchase

 Whoever currently owns the patent is the same individual who has the legal authority to make the sale.
 If they deem your offer good enough, nothing is stopping them from accepting it and legally transferring the patent rights to you.

 If the owner of a patent is a business, one can negotiate to buy the entire company, thus acquiring a patent of interest as one of the business’s assets.

 One can browse auction houses or trade show listings, as well.
 Hard copy and digital means of doing so both exist, and are a great source of patents that are not directly available for sale through the United States Patent and Trademark Office.

 One should identify the patent they want to buy and should study the procedures of an auction.
 If, should you attempt to purchase patents this way and require guidance as to what patent types fit your needs the most, you should contact a patent attorney.

 If you see a product and wish to see the associated patent — for example, if you wish to license it or purchase it outright — there is an online database made available by the USPTO.
 The full text and image database allows users to search the text of every single patent issued since 1976, and it includes the most recent patents, too.